Skip to content

 Report your concerns

-If you are aware of a business or individual who is providing treatments or making appointments to provide treatments to anyone under the age of 18, please contact us.
+If you are aware of a business or individual who is providing treatments or making appointments to provide treatments to anyone under the age of 18, please Contact Trading Standards.